Spread offense: Other offenses

 A few years after Jack Neumeier sat pondering enhancements to Tiger Ellison's Run-and-Shoot, Darrel “Mouse” Davis attracted national attention during the early 1970s by incorporating many of Ellison's theories into his game plans at Hillsboro High School in Oregon.
 They culminated in Hillsboro winning the Oregon state championship in 1973.
 His success at Hillsboro in turn led Davis to Portland State the following year, initially as offensive coordinator and later as head coach.
 At Portland State, Davis became the most visible acolyte of Ellison's offensive theories.
 During his tenure there, Davis coached quarterback legends like June Jones and Neil Lomax.
 Davis’ success built on Portland State's successful passing attack led during the 1969 and ’70 seasons, coincidentally, by one of Jack Neumeier’s most talented quarterbacks of the mid-‘60s at Granada Hills High School, Tim Von Dulm.

 Mouse Davis, who came by his sobriquet as a result of his stature as a 5’5” 135-pound college quarterback, loved to refer to fellow undersized football players as “pissants.”
 He relished the opportunities the Run-and-Shoot created for pissants matched up against stronger, larger, faster opponents on the playing field.
 The option reads and pass routes of the Run-and-Shoot allowed the receivers to react to the defense and the quarterback to then read the receivers reacting to the defense.
 The quarterback would throw the football to a predetermined spot based on those predictably programmed reactions.
 At the same time, Ellison's offense neutralized the advantages enjoyed by larger, speedier players in favor of the intelligence and physical agility required for success with the Run-and-Shoot.
 While Ellison's Run-and-Shoot also inspired Jack Neumeier, Neumeier almost certainly had no familiarity with Mouse Davis or Davis’ offensive schemes as Neumeier put his spread offense into action in 1970.

-Nobody dreamed in 1970 that Coach Neumeier's new and innovative one-back spread offense would gradually percolate throughout the football world and eventually become football's dominant offense.
+Coach Neumeier's "one-back spread" offense was introduced in 1970 and later implemented in several leagues of American football and became a widespread offensive scheme in the game.

 In a 2013 article, sports commentator Matt Offer wrote that Neumeier's “offense could be considered ground zero for all that we have come to think of as modern in the game of Football.
 Spreading the defense horizontally with formations, and vertically with passing concepts.
 Isolating defenders in match ups where your guy has the best chance to win.
 It all seems so simple now, but in 1970 when everyone and their mother was running the Veer it truly was revolutionary.”
 Nationally respected sportswriter Bart Wright's 2013 book on the history of the modern spread offense, "Football Revolution," gives clear credit to Coach Neumeier and his 1970 Granada Hills Highlanders team for originating what football coaches across the nation have come to know as “basketball on grass.”